OUTDOOR EDUCATION & ADVENTURE BASED LEARNING

 The form and content of outdoor environmental activities are designed to give students an “I can do it!” experience, and help them meet specific environmental-issue instruction goals.
 Environmental literacy is developed in scope and sequence in all grades and "threaded through" the arts, sciences, social studies, and humanities, in addition to a wide variety of experiences outside of school.
 Teachers in these disciplines collaborate to add content, meaning, and hands-on extension activities that allow our students to become true stewards of the environment.

-Patti Child, B.S. in Recreation from the University of Maryland, leads this program.
-She has been bringing Lab’s innovative, creative methodology to students for 15 years and is currently a Master Watershed Steward of the Chesapeake Bay.
-For more information about the wonderful initiatives and activities for Baltimore Lab School’s students, contact Patti Child or take a look at Baltimore Lab School's Green School Application
+This program is led by Patti Child, who has been bringing Lab’s innovative, creative methodology to students for 15 years and is currently a Master Watershed Steward of the Chesapeake Bay.
+For more information about the wonderful initiatives and activities for Baltimore Lab School’s students, contact Patti Child at firstname.lastname@example.org or take a look at Baltimore Lab School's Green School Application and our Environmental Blog.